John McNairy

-John McNairy (March 30, 1762 – November 12, 1837) was a British-American federal judge of the United States District Court for the District of Tennessee, the United States District Court for the Eastern District of Tennessee and the United States District Court for the Western District of Tennessee.
+John McNairy (March 30, 1762 – November 12, 1837) was a U.S. federal judge in Tennessee.
+He was the judge for the Southwest Territory, and for the United States District Court for the District of Tennessee, the United States District Court for the Eastern District of Tennessee and the United States District Court for the Western District of Tennessee, back when one judge covered all three districts.
+McNairy and Andrew Jackson went to school together and read law together, and travelled together to the Mero District of North Carolina in the late 1780s to set up the federal judiciary in what is now Tennessee.
+George Washington appointed McNairy to be judge, and McNairy appointed Jackson to a position roughly equivalent to U.S. Attorney.

 Education and career

+McNairy was born on March 30, 1762, in Lancaster County, Province of Pennsylvania, British America.
+Other sources state that he was born near Horsepen Creek in the vicinity of the now extinct settlement of Martinsville, North Carolina.
+His parents, Francis McNairy and Mary Boyd, had moved to the area shortly after their April 1761 marriage in Pennsylvania.
+Part of the American Revolutionary War Battle of Guilford Courthouse took place on the McNairy property, and the family house sheltered injured soldiers after the fight.
+There is no surviving record of McNairy's participation in the war other than a payment record from North Carolina.

+McNairy was educated under the oversight of local Presbyterian minister David Caldwell.
+He likely studied law with neighbor and Founding Father Alexander Martin.
+McNairy was licensed to practice in Guilford County in 1783, and then in 1784 moved to Salisbury, North Carolina where was worked with Spruce MacKay and met young Andrew Jackson.
+Jackson and McNairy lived together "at the McNairy home" and worked locally as lawyers during the winter of 1787–88.

-Born on March 30, 1762, in Lancaster County, Province of Pennsylvania, British America, McNairy read law in 1788.
-He entered private practice in Jonesboro, North Carolina (unorganized territory from April 2, 1790, Southwest Territory from May 26, 1790) starting in 1788.
+In December 1787, North Carolina appointed McNairy to be the judge of the forthcoming Mero District.
+McNairy entered private practice in Jonesboro, North Carolina (unorganized territory from April 2, 1790, Southwest Territory from May 26, 1790) starting in 1788.
 He was a Judge of the Superior Court of Law and Equity, Mero District, starting in 1788.

 He was nominated to the Territorial Court for the Southwest Territory by President Washington on June 7, 1790, and was confirmed by the United States Senate on June 8, 1790, serving in that post until his appointment to the District of Tennessee.

+McNairy was a delegate to the 1796 Tennessee Constitutional Convention in Knoxville and contributed to drafting the state constitution.